 Mealthy Crisplid is the new revolutionary gadget – It sits on top of your existing pressure cooker to crisp, broil or air-fry food inside.
 It works not only with the Mealthy Multipot, but also with 6qt and 8qt pressure cookers from other brands.
-Don’t forget to enter the giveaway at the end of this post.
-Enter here!

 The Mealthy Company sent me a Crisplid to try.
 This is an unbiased review where I highlight both the pros and cons of the Crisplid.

 Let’s start with a confession, I was never excited to make chicken wings in the pressure cooker, as I would have to first pressure cook them, and then broil them to get the crispy texture.
 This means using two appliances and having to clean multiple dishes.
 For me, the pressure cooker was attractive as I could make one-pot dishes, so making things where I needed to turn on the oven or air fryer completely defeated the purpose!

 However now with this Crisplid I will reconsider my decision of making chicken wings in the pressure cooker 🙂

 This is a very innovative gadget, that we all have been waiting for!
 After using the electric pressure cooker for some time now, we have felt the need to have a way to melt cheese on pasta or broil chicken wings after pressure cooking them.
 This Crisplid helps you do that and more!